 When it comes to selling internationally, eBay is one of the biggest online marketplaces in the world. eBay allows online sellers to put up their products for sale easily and grants access to the millions of buyers that use the platform.
 Using eBay is quite simple, and you don’t have to go through the hassle of setting up your own website.
 Plus, with eBay, you can easily sell internationally.

 In this article, we’ll look at the ways that you can sell internationally on eBay.
 We’ll go from scratch and give you a step-by-step process that will help you start selling internationally on eBay.
-We’ll also show you how to save money on your sales using Wise Business.
+We’ll also show you how to save money on your sales using Wise for Business.

 So, how exactly do you sell internationally on eBay?
 Well, eBay has two ways by which you can sell internationally.
 There’s the basic international selling, as well as the Advanced international selling option.
 We’ll cover what each of these options offers, then compare them together.¹